tlsaeger/ghost_bike/README.md

 ## Updating the locations.js ##
 To contribute to this project, please file a pull-request for the locations.js.
 Include location (longitude & latitude), address and date when the ghost-bike was placed.
 If possible provide a proof, for example a news article, that the bike was placed in the commit message.\
 Please note, that you need a API-Key to use the map locally.
-You can get one at <a href="developer.google.com">Googles Developer Page</a>
+You can get one at <a href="developer.google.com">Googles Developer Page</a>.\
-\Thanks for contributing.
+Thanks for contributing.